rouskinlab/seismic-rna/src/userdocs/install.rst

 .. _set_datapath:

-Set the DATAPATH environment variable
+Appendix 3: Set the DATAPATH environment variable
 ================================================================================

 RNAstructure_ requires an environment variable called ``DATAPATH`` to point to